-NMR evaluators developed the following overall conclusions and recommendations stemming from the focus groups.
-This section highlights the conclusions and recommendations directly related to financing and insulation first, as understanding barriers to their use and installation, respectively, served as the primary purpose for performing the focus groups.
-NMR then addresses other conclusions and recommendations that touch on rebates and the installation of heating and other measures.
+NMR had developed the following overall conclusions and recommendations stemming from the focus groups.
+We highlight the conclusions and recommendations directly related to financing and insulation first, as understanding barriers to their use and installation, respectively, served as the primary purpose for performing the focus groups.
+We then address other conclusions and recommendations that touch on rebates and the installation of heating and other measures.